atopdjian/alberttopdjian.com/_projects/processly.markdown

 span: Ongoing
 thumbnail: processly.png
 ---
-**Processly is an adaptive learning platform that uses an infinite digital whiteboard making it easy for teachers, students, and schools to apply modern learning methods in the classroom.
+**Processly is an adaptive learning platform that uses an infinite online whiteboard, making it easy for teachers and schools to apply modern teaching methods in the classroom.
 Check out our site <a target="_blanl" href="https://processly.io/">here</a>**

 <img src="../img/processly/processlyhome.png">